-The directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulations.
+The directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulation.

 Company law requires the directors to prepare financial statements for each financial year.
-Under that law the directors have elected to prepare the financial statements in accordance with United Kingdom adopted international accounting standards.
-The financial statements also comply with International Financial Reporting Standards (IFRSs) as issued by the IASB.
-Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.

-In preparing these financial statements, International Accounting Standard 1 requires that directors:
+Under that law, the directors have prepared the Company's financial statements in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
+Under company law, the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.
+In preparing the financial statements, the directors are required to: